Implementing Code Splitting and Lazy Loading in React

 });

-For React apps, code splitting using dynamic imports is supported out of the box via React.lazy if a boilerplate like create-react-app is used.
-The React.lazy() function lets you render a dynamic import as a regular component.
-This feature was introduced in React 16.6 which allows lazy loading of components via splitting a big JS bundle into multiple smaller JS chunks for each component that is lazily loaded.
+For React apps, code splitting via dynamic imports works out of the box with modern toolchains like Vite, Next.js, and React Router.
+The React.lazy() function (introduced in React 16.6) lets you render a dynamic import as a regular component, splitting a large JS bundle into smaller chunks that load on demand.

-However, if a custom Webpack setup is used, you must check the Webpack guide for setting up code splitting.
+If you're on a custom Webpack setup, refer to the Webpack guide for configuring code splitting.

 Implementing in React